bobdavies2000/OpenCVB/README.md

 ![A picture containing text, indoor, display, different Description automatically generated](media/72003f6ab495cbb5a6f3f080567d5e97.png)

-**RedCloud_Core:** *Depth shadow is a significant problem – there is no depth data in the shadow of objects close to the camera because one camera cannot see what the other camera can.
+**RedCloud_Basics:** *Depth shadow is a significant problem – there is no depth data in the shadow of objects close to the camera because one camera cannot see what the other camera can.
 The depth shadow around the hand is black in the RGB representation of the depth data in the upper right.
 Note that the RedCloud output in the lower left has identified regions in the depth shadow of the hand.
 These regions are found with color – not depth.
 The next step is to …*

 # Recent Changes – February 2023